100-2232 McAllister Avenue, Port Coquitlam, BC V3C 2A6

 Konstantin Kobelev, BSc, RMT is a veteran of manual therapy.
 In addition to registered massage therapy, he has training in physiotherapy and rehabilitation.
 He also has a degree in sports physiology.
 Konstantin has worked in numerous health care facilities treating various acute and chronic musculoskeletal disorders.
 He has experience working with several handball and soccer clubs treating sport-related conditions.
 Konstantin was also involved in the health management training process of soccer, wrestling and shooting sports teams.
 Konstantin utilizes many different modalities in his clinical practice including Swedish massage, muscle energy, joint mobilization, myofascial release, craniosacral therapy, positional release and approximation techniques, active release techniques, deep tissue massage, trigger point therapy and structural integration.
 Konstantin uses a well-rounded approach to each condition, ensuring the best possible results in a time-effective manner.
 He enjoys spending time with each patient, ensuring all of their needs are met.

 Upon graduating from university with a BA in sociology, Catherine began her study of massage therapy at the Canadian College of Massage and Hydrotherapy in Sutton, Ontario.
 After graduation, she became licensed in Ontario in 1996 and British Columbia in 1997.
-She has 18 years of experience and enjoys helping clients with all kinds of conditions to reduce their pain and reach their optimal health.
+She has many years of experience and enjoys helping clients with all kinds of conditions to reduce their pain and reach their optimal health.

 Drew graduated with honours from the Vancouver College of Massage Therapy in 2019.
 He is excited to be joining the team at Harmony and is currently accepting current and new patients.